Can you build strong bones with… vegetables?

 High in plant-based protein, soy also contains a significant amount of calcium.
 One half cup of shelled edamame provides 48 milligrams, nearly 5 percent of the daily value.

 Want to grow your own?
 Edamame is ready to harvest in just 60 days, and the pods are perfect for snacking.
-Seeds are available from David’s Garden Seeds via Amazon.
+Seeds are available from Isla’s Garden Seeds via Amazon.

 Rounding out my list of top sources, we have broccoli, Brassica oleracea var. italica, the beloved cruciferous vegetable.